 It is critical that we consider the multiple environmental influences associated with increased risks of developmental disabilities, and their long term consequences for children like Amelia, when we design prevention strategies and treatments.
 A Story of Health SOME FINAL THOUGHTS COMMON THEMES Although the fictional narratives in A Story of Health describe the lives of children and adults with different conditions and diseases - infertility, asthma, developmental disabilities, childhood leukemia and cognitive decline - common themes resonate.
 They include: - Important environmental influences come from the natural, chemical, food, built, and social environments. - Although there are exceptions, most diseases as well as good health are the result of complex interactions among multiple environmental influences and genetics. - Early-life experiences, particularly during critical windows of development, can have profound beneficial or detrimental lifelong effects, even into elder years. - Healthy people and healthy communities are interdependent.
 All people do not have equal access to nutritious food, clean air and water, safe workplaces, healthy housing, green spaces, peaceful neighborhoods or quality health care. - Preventing disease and promoting health require actions and commitments from the individual, family, community and society.
 Health promoting public policies are necessary to make healthy living available to all people.
-Help Reunion Page Home Asthma Learning/ Disabilities Resources We have linked to many useful resources in each story relevant to a wide range of audiences, including clinicians.
+Resources We have linked to many useful resources in each story relevant to a wide range of audiences, including clinicians.
 To quickly access resources on specific topics in each story, use the Bookmarks toolbar on the left (which you can open or close), or return to the Help page for more details on other eBook features.
-Additional resources to help prevent disease and promote health: conditions.

-Continuing Education Register for Continuing Education (CE) for A Story of Health for a variety of health professions.
+P • Bookmarks P 8= - B Cover HELP PAGE Introduction A Story of Health Ecological Health Framework Focus on 6 Diseases Our Stories STORY PORTAL - A Family Reunion ASTHMA - Brett's Story CANCER - Stephen's Story LEARNING/ Continuing Education Register for Continuing Education (CE) for A Story of Health for a variety of health professions.
 Free credits are offered by the Centers for Disease Control and Prevention/Agency for Toxic Substances and Disease Registry at this link.

+Infertility

+Decline

+Additional resources to help prevent disease and promote health:

-Decline Portal to Toxicant and Disease Database:
+Portal to Toxicant and Disease Database: